 So I remembered this vintage, gold gilt mirror I had stored out in the garage, another summer buy.
 But it wasn’t quite the look I was after.

 I liked the size, and the floral embellishments were lovely, but I did not care for the brownish-gold tone against the white.
 So I decided to paint it.

 I gave it two quick coats of Deco Art Americana Chalky Finish Paint in “Lace” and let it dry overnight.

 The next day, I sanded the edges to give the piece a nicely aged look.

 And I sanded the high points of the floral embellishments as well.
 For the final step, I applied a coat of paste wax (I used Minwax Finishing Wax), let it sit for 10 minutes, and then buffed it with some cheese cloth.

 I think painting the vintage mirror winter white made all the difference.
 And if I want to make it special for Valentine’s Day, I can simply add pink or red accents here and there.

 I’m so glad to have my dogs back in the room.
-They were a special gift from an American friend living in England at the same time we were.
+They were a special gift from an American friend living in England at the same time as us.
 She knew I wanted a pair, and she scored a great deal on these at an auction.
-(Are you politely ignoring the dust strand stretching from the spaniel’s chin to his chest?
-Have I mentioned that dusting is not on my list of favorite chores?)

 And I discovered how much I like my [faux] mercury glass with white.